tsaridas/jackett-stremio/README.md

 ### ToDo

 - Add caching headers.
-- Remove duplicate hashes that come from different indexers.
 - Add your own trackers config.
 - Resolve trackers and add cache for trackers ip addresses instead of sending FQDNs.
 - Increase versions of npm modules.